eunwho2/evScope/README.md

     4        2*N     int16_t     samples         array of N signed 16 bit samples with a range of -32768 ..
 32767.
 </pre>

 When designing this format, there are some tradeoffs to make.
-Should the format specify more about the data?
+Should the message format specify more about the data?
 Or should the web UI let the user specify what they are looking at?
 In a real oscilloscope, the data is just voltages at the end of a probe.
 The operator dials in the scaling and such using the oscope UI.
 For this app we will take that approach.
 The data will be very barebones